mikesprague/vagrant-lemtl/README.md

 		* Smart whitespace suppression
 		* Preserve single quotes option enabled for dataase queries
 		* Update provider set to Development Releases
-* MariaDB 10.0.15 or MySQL 5.5.40 (defaults to MariaDB, configure in Vagrantfile)
+* MariaDB 10.0.x or MySQL 5.5.x (defaults to MariaDB, configure in Vagrantfile)
 	* lower_case_table_names = 1 (disables case sensitivity)
-	* bind-address set to 0.0.0.0 so MariaDB/MySQL can be accessed from the host machine directly (without ssh tunnel)
+	* bind-address set to 0.0.0.0 so database server can be accessed from the host machine directly (without ssh tunnel)

 ---